Capital Return

 Read article

-SCHW 10-K Analysis: The $7.9B Balance Sheet Bet Behind Record Earnings
+Schwab's $7.9B Balance Sheet Bet Fueled Record Earnings

 Charles Schwab delivered its most profitable year ever in FY2025 — $8.4 billion in net income, with 87 cents of every incremental revenue dollar flowing to profit.
 But the 10-K reveals a paradox: management returned $12.2 billion to shareholders while the held-to-maturity portfolio carried $7.9 billion in unrealized losses.
 Our analysis decomposes the one-time double tailwind behind record margins, quantifies a 2-3 quarter exhaustion horizon for the counter-cyclical NII advantage, and maps the dual-path regulatory scenario that determines whether the capital return was brilliant or reckless.